Fix JavaScript Error: Network Error in Fetch and Axios (2025 Guide)

 Posted on: March 12, 2025

 If you’ve run into an "Error: Network Error" while using fetch or axios in JavaScript, it’s usually a sign of a connectivity issue.
-In this guide, I’ll explain why it happens and how to handle it effectively.
+In this 2025 guide, we’ll explain why it happens and how to handle it effectively.

 What Causes "Error: Network Error"?